heitorfe/surf-data-ingestion/README.md

 # surf-data-ingestion
- Data pipeline to make free ingestion of wather data for surf
+ Data pipeline to make free ingestion of weather data for surf